BondCrypto/Repo-for-article-drafts/staking-api-a-new-way-of-monetization.md

 There are three types of participants that will benefit from a staking module and it is a win-win solution for all of them:

-- *Partners* are non-custodial wallets or exchanges that offer users a convenient UI and UX to store or trade crypto assets.
+- *Partners* are **non-custodial wallets or exchanges** that offer users a convenient UI and UX to store or trade crypto assets.
 It also may be a blog, or even a person who is able to aggregate users
 - *Validators* are staking providers interested in continuous customer flow and generating revenue to provide secure validation services
 - *Users* are people who have interests  in crypto space and are looking for additional revenue

 Now let's take a closer look at the benefits for each of them and at the positive outcomes for the network in general.

-## Partners
+## Wallets & Exchanges

 **For existing decentralized wallets the question of user base monetization is a core priority and in many cases a vital component for survival.** Staking module is a cure with no side effects, an easy option to add a continuous revenue stream from staking with the ability to track payouts in a personal cabinet using the built-in monitoring tool with all the necessary data.